The Directors present herewith the Nineteenth Annual Report on the

 including initiatives in the areas of Risk Management, Human Resources,

-Information Technology and IDFC Foundation activities, has been
+information Technology and IDFC Foundation activities, has been

 presented in the section on Management Discussion & Analysis of this

-During the year, the Company acquired 29.98% equity stake in Millennium
+During the year, the Company issued and allotted 1,239,802 equity

 PARTICULARS OF EMPLOYEES AND RELATED DISCLOSURES

-IDFC had 529 employees as on March 31,2015 and 881 employees at the
+DFC had 13 employees as on March 31, 2016 and 2,776 employees at the

-136(1) of the Act, the Annual Report excluding the aforesaid
+Section 136(1) of the Act, the Annual Report excluding the aforesaid

-information is being sent to the members of the Company.
+information is being sent to the Members of the Company.
 The said

 information is available for inspection at the Registered Office and

-Corporate Office of the Company during working hours and any member
+Corporate Office of the Company during working hours and any Member

 interested in obtaining such information may write to the Company